 I zone back in to the present and try to pay attention to the class.

-Ms. Rossiter is very flamboyant in her explanatory movements which matches her dramatic loud personality.
-She has way too much energy for a Monday morning.
+Ms. Rossiter has way too much energy for a Monday morning.

 Her platinum hair shines radiantly under the fluorescent lights as her hipster glasses cast a shadow onto her face.
 I don’t know much about makeup, but from what I can tell she wears way too much blush.

-Other than that her freckles shine through on her rounded cheeks and she looks a lot younger than she really is.
-The little lines on each side of her always-red lips give it away along with the crinkles at her eyes that give an air of wisdom to her look.
+Other than that her freckles shine through on her rounded cheeks and she looks a lot younger than she really is, but the little lines on each side of her always-red lips give it away along with the crinkles at her eyes that give an air of wisdom to her.

-I place my hands into fists and put them together under my chin looking down at my table making out shapes in the lines of the wood grain.
+I place my hands into fists and put them together under my chin looking down at my words I wrote earlier, trying to make sense of them.

-The reason why I call us a Posy is because it means “small bunch of flowers.”
+The reason why I call us the Posy is because it means “small bunch of flowers.”
 It’s something like a bouquet from an era long before this one.

-Being referred to as a bunch of flowers has some nice symbolic meaning to it for me.
-Not only are flowers beautiful, but they’re often used as a gift to someone.
-I like the idea of being a gift to the world – whether I am… well that’s debatable.
+Being referred to as a bunch of flowers has a nice symbolic feeling, because not only are flowers beautiful, but they’re often used as a gift to someone.
+I like the idea of being a gift to the world – whether we are, well, that’s debatable.

-Having never dated a soul since I was around ten with that Saska girl who was a total badass for someone only a decade old, I couldn’t help but be attracted to her adventurous livelihood.
-I just haven’t found the right person I convince myself.
+Me?
+Well I’d say I’m fairly average.
+I can’t measure myself based on my experiences because I haven’t dated a soul since I was around ten with that Saska girl who was a total badass for someone only a decade old.

 I feel nostalgic thinking of simpler days.